goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 > and is not compatible with architectures that include noise (such as dropout) or parameter sharing
 > (between the policy and value function, or with auxiliary tasks).

+Essentially there were a lot of RL algorithms, but none of them worked efficiently at scale.

 **Solution**

 > This paper seeks to improve the current state of affairs by introducing an algorithm that attains